 Early American settlers brought herbs to use as remedies for illness, flavoring recipes with their heritage, storing linens, strewing on floors as natural air purifiers, and burning in fires for pleasant scents.

 With this much history behind the use of herbs, it’s safe to say that you can’t go wrong in finding new ways to add them to recipes in your own kitchen.
 It’s just a matter of understanding their flavor profiles and knowing the best ways to use them.

 Guide to Fresh Herbs

-When learning how to cook with fresh herbs, it helps to understand what they taste like and what dishes they work best in.
+When learning how to cook using fresh, it helps to understand what they taste like and what dishes they work best in.
 Let’s take a look at some of the most commonly used herbs in the kitchen and learn a little more about them.

 Sweet basil pairs very nicely with tomatoes, especially for a Caprese salad of fresh mozzarella, sliced tomatoes, and fresh basil or a basil vinaigrette.
 It also makes a nice addition to a meat or fish sauce.
 A lemon basil sauce for grilled fish is very tasty.

 Asian basils have a stronger, more distinct flavor and work well in soups, stews, and stir-fries.

 Bay leaves provide a floral taste to dishes and can be used in soups, stews, stocks, poultry, slow-cooked sauces, potatoes, beans, and risotto.
 The flavor is light and compliments a variety of other seasonings.